-In Agile, we strive to deliver small, incremental value in order to speed delivery and minimise risk, so how are your SPs distributed?
+In Agile, we strive to deliver small, incremental value to speed delivery and minimise risk, so how are your SPs distributed?

-As critical as this process is, we find a number of Scrum teams still overlook one of the simplest yet most robust metrics in the Agile library: Story Point distribution.
+As critical as this process is, we find several Scrum teams still overlook one of the simplest yet most robust metrics in the Agile library: Story Point distribution.
 This metric enables you to evaluate how many of the stories you delivered are distributed across the spectrum of standardised story point estimates.

 To minimise the risk associated with complexity and unknowns, teams work collaboratively to break down stories into smaller, more simplified stories, and aim to alleviate the unknowns throughout this process.
-The result should be a number of stories/tasks that are more straightforward and have much smaller risk profiles associated with them (represented by smaller Story Point values).
+The result should be several stories/tasks that are more straightforward and have much smaller risk profiles associated with them (represented by smaller Story Point values).

 Most teams have adopted the Fibonacci Sequence as the standard for Story Points.
 Whether you use this or another standard, the important thing here is to ensure you have visibility of how your actual stories are distributed across the spectrum of standardised estimates.
 Your objective is it minimise (or eliminate altogether) the delivery of large stories by breaking them down into smaller, more well-defined stories.

 Where you draw the line on what’s “too big” is somewhat subjective for each team, however, there are some standard targets that many organisations adopt.
 If you use the Fibonacci Sequence (i.e. 1, 2, 3, 5, 8, 13, 21, etc), the line is most commonly drawn at 8.
 You may accept some 13s when technical and functional complexity are so intertwined that a story cannot be broken down further, but most teams will still strive to keep the far majority (~90%) of stories at 8 and below.
 Again, you will need to adapt this to how you use the sequence for your estimates (i.e. an 8 for one team may be a 5 for another team and a 13 for another team).